Header Two

 Tuition Costs

-- The cost of Dual Enrollment Tuition is $50 per credit hour in addition to a $25 per credit hour fee for the Delgado Course Complete Book program and any fees or additional course/program charges as applicable.
+• Courses taught by DCC faculty on DCC campuses, online or at the high school will be billed at the current published cost of tuition and fees.
+The Dual Enrollment discount does not apply to those courses.
+Courses taught by secondary faculty at the high school site who have been credentialed by the College will be billed at $50 per credit hour in addition to a $25 per credit hour fee for the Delgado Course Complete program and any fees or additional course/program charges as applicable.

-- The student, or school, is responsible for any charges that exceed SCA or TOPS Tech funding.
+• The student, or school, is responsible for any charges that exceed SCA or TOPS Tech Early Start (TTES) funding.

-- Purchase of textbooks and supplies are the responsibility of the student, or school.
+• Purchase of textbooks and supplies is the responsibility of the student, or school.
 First Day Books fees will not be waived.

 Credit Hours